timunie/Ava-ApiTests/website/docs/F_Avalonia_Controls_Documents_Run_TextProperty.md

 #### Field Value
+<a href="T_Avalonia_StyledProperty_1">StyledProperty</a>(<a href="https://learn.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a>)

+## Remarks
-<a href="T_Avalonia_StyledProperty_1">StyledProperty</a>(<a href="https://learn.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a>)Note that when a TextRange that intersects with this Run gets modified (e.g. by editing a selection in RichTextBox), we will get two changes to this property since we delete and then insert when setting the content of a TextRange.
+Note that when a TextRange that intersects with this Run gets modified (e.g. by editing a selection in RichTextBox), we will get two changes to this property since we delete and then insert when setting the content of a TextRange.

 ## See Also